brennanhfredericks/network-monitor-client/README.md

     - opens a low level socket on a network interface controller and captures all ethernet packets processed by the controller.
 This operation requires super user privileges.
   - packet parser
     - processes all captured packets into protocol objects contatining the metadata
-      - only support protocols listed below
+      - supported protocols listed below
-      - and protocols where the implementation are available
     - packet filter
       - filters captured packets based on user defined filters
-        - filters are protocol name and protocol atrributes key value pairs
+        - filters are defined using nested key value pairs.
+The protocol names, protocol atrributes and attributes values are the key value pairs
   - packet submitter
     - sends captured packets metadata to network monitor server
     - if network monitor server not available, stores processed data locally
 ---

 ## basic usage:

-- only test on unix system
+- Unix system

 ### command line:
   - list availiable network interfaces